The 300 Years of Shoes collection - research & making - 1835 - A Bird of Paradise

 The title scripted beneath the pictures poetically adds to this uncertainty, for this bird with its tail feathers lowered is titled:

 and with them raised:

 At rest the image of 'le nebuleux' can be found on Wikipedia.
 I've found reproductions advertised for sale.
-But non of the sites that feature either image specify whether the bird is/was real.
-Utterly intrigued by it I've made searches online of photographed images of Birds of Paradise and because I cannot find one which shows a bird that looks exactly like this I've had to conclude that this is an imaginary bird; though possibly formed as a conglomeration using features from several that do.
+But none of the sites that feature either image specify whether the bird is/was real.
+Utterly intrigued by it I've made searches online of photographed images of Birds of Paradise and because I cannot find one which shows a bird that looks exactly like this I've had to conclude that this is a bird of the illustrators imagination, created from descriptions rather than from observation and potentially even formed as a conglomeration using features from several real birds.
 Though I'd happily be proved wrong the intervention of Barrabands' imagination in this way, amidst the raft of extremely accurate renderings of bird life that he made, seems to me to sum up the time in which he lived, when a thirst for knowledge of the natural world prevailed but was in certain ways ultimately limited.

 On: http://ruskin.ashmolean.org/collection/8979/object/14676 we read of the place of this image in the collection of Victorian art critic John Ruskin:

 "Le Nébuleux, dans l'etat du repos Jacques Barraban